All you need to know about the Premier 15s

 Coach - Susie Appleby

-Susie Appleby joined Exeter ahead of their first season, leaving her position at Gloucester.
+Susie Appleby joined Exeter for their first season, leaving her position at Gloucester.

 She had said before the campaign started she wanted Exeter to finish in the top half of the table and she achieved that.